BrendonONeill/Portfolio-Revamp/README.md

 Deployed on Github Pages.

 ### Working on
-Cleaning up UI and preparing for deployment with projects.
 I need to work on the clean up of the code as it was updated over months and my way of devlopment has changed so I need to clean up and sort out the files.
-I need to also focus on the performance of the page like change images format and adding better accessibility.
-Sort out responsive design.
-Cleaning up vectors for gallery and finishing logo design adding dark mode ( working around that it's a static website and to apply theme chnage in javascript ).
+Cleaning up vectors for gallery and finishing logo design. need to clean up the lightbox code.